 Small and Mighty: 1Nation

-The Pittsburgh Foundation has awarded a Small and Mighty grant of $13,000 to 1Nation.
-The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has awarded $308,821 this year to 22 local nonprofit organizations with budgets of less than $600,000.
+In January 2018, The Pittsburgh Foundation awarded a Small and Mighty grant of $13,000 to 1Nation.
+The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, awarded $308,821 in 2018 to 22 local nonprofit organizations with budgets of less than $600,000.

 This organization provides programs for African American males at Brashear High School with the goal of interrupting the school to prison pipeline.
 Students receive 45-minute life training sessions Monday through Friday focusing on de-escalating conflicts, making positive life choices and building positive relationships with authority figures such as teachers and administrators.
 Outside of school, 1 Nation Mentoring works with parents, students and community organizations to produce positive neighborhood events.

-The grant will be used to focus on 15 African American students and develop a data-driven model for service delivery.
+The initial grant was used to focus on 15 African American students and develop a data-driven model for service delivery.
 1Nation has an annual operating budget of $82,000.

 In the first round of Small and Mighty funding, announced in March 2017, a total of $230,000 was awarded to 18 organizations.
-To date, Small and Mighty has awarded $538,000 in grants to 40 organizations.
+This third round of grants brings the total awarded through the Small and Mighty program since its inception in 2016 to $879,000.

 To learn more about 1Nation, visit their Facebook page.